pigilwin/solitaire/README.md

 This project has been developed using NPM but yarn will also work.
 This README file contains commands in NPM but the yarn equivalent will also work.

+## The easiest way to run this application

+The simplest way to have this application running is by using `docker`:

+Just type `docker compose up development`

 ## Installing the project locally

 To install the project locally just clone the repository and run the command: